ddbj/-jga-analysis-qc/README.md

 * Ruby (>= 3.0.1)
 * R with ggplot2 and readr

 Jga-analysis-qc is provided as a Ruby gem.
-Since the gem is not registered in RubyGems currently, it should be built and installed locally.
+Since the gem is not registered in RubyGems, it should be built and installed locally.

 ```
 $ git clone <THIS REPOSITORY>